Correlation Between MFS High and Putnam Managed

 Strong

-Over the last 90 days Putnam Managed Municipal has generated negative risk-adjusted returns adding no value to investors with long positions.
+Compared to the overall equity markets, risk-adjusted returns on investments in Putnam Managed Municipal are ranked lower than 6 (%) of all global equities and portfolios over the last 90 days.
 In spite of very healthy primary indicators, Putnam Managed is not utilizing all of its potentials.
 The recent stock price disarray, may contribute to short-term losses for the investors.

 MFS High and Putnam Managed Volatility Contrast